TheDFTGirl/Quantum_Espresso_Tutorial/README.md

 # Quantum_Espresso_Tutorial

-# Quantum_Espresso is a Open-Source software for electronic-structure calculations based on density-functional theory (DFT), plane waves, and pseudopotentials.
+Quantum ESPRESSO is an open-source software package for electronic-structure calculations.
+It utilizes density-functional theory (DFT), plane waves, and pseudopotentials.

-# This tutorial will guide you through a step by step complete sequence of optimizations and processes required to obtain the desired electronic properties.
+This repository provides various resources to aid you in using Quantum ESPRESSO.
+These resources include tutorials, links to hands-on sessions from external websites, bash scripts, and research papers.

+The provided tutorials offer step-by-step guidance through the entire optimization and calculation process, helping you obtain the desired electronic properties of materials.